arangodb/arangodb/Documentation/UserManual/Transactions.md

 `ROLLBACK` command.
 There may be client/server communication between the start and the commit/rollback of an SQL transaction.

-In ArangoDB, a transaction is always a server-only operation.
-A transaction is executed on the server in one go, without any client interaction.
+In ArangoDB, a transaction is always a server-side operation, and is executed on the server in one go, without any client interaction.
 All operations to be executed inside a transaction need to be known by the server when the transaction is started.

-There are no individual `BEGIN`, `COMMIT` or `ROLLBACK` commands in ArangoDB.
+There are no individual `BEGIN`, `COMMIT` or `ROLLBACK` transaction commands in ArangoDB.
 Instead, a transaction in ArangoDB is started by providing a description of the transaction to the `TRANSACTION` Javascript function:

     TRANSACTION(description);

 This function will then automatically start a transaction, execute all required data retrieval and/or modification operations, and at the end automatically commit the transaction.
-If an error occurs during transaction execution, the transaction is automatically rolled back.
+If an error occurs during transaction execution, the transaction is automatically aborted, and all changes are rolled back.

 Declaration of collections